-[¶ 33] However, our review in this case is limited to the County Board's actions, during and following the hearing, upon receipt of Taxpayers' objections, evidence, and arguments concerning Assessor's failure to timely or adequately comply with Wyoming Statutes section 39-13-109(b)(i) (2021) and the Board of Equalization's Chapter Seven rules.
+[¶ 32] However, our review in this case is limited to the County Board's actions upon receipt of Taxpayer's objections, evidence, and arguments concerning Assessor's failure to timely or adequately comply with Wyoming Statutes section 39-13-109(b)(i) and the Board of Equalization's Chapter Seven rules.

-[¶ 34] As we have resolved the first issue in Taxpayers' favor and shall order remand of these appeals to the County Board for corrective action, the remaining issues are rendered moot, and we issue no decision as to whether the County Board properly concluded that Assessor valued the properties in compliance with Wyoming law.
+[¶ 33] As we have resolved the first issue in Taxpayer's favor and shall order remand of this appeal to the County Board for corrective action, the remaining issues are rendered moot, and we issue no decision upon remaining issues.

-[¶ 35] The County Board in these appeals struggled with how to proceed in light of the Taxpayers' strenuous objections that they had not been given fair opportunity to understand the valuations from the ground up.
-The hearing officer, having ruled on these prehearing matters, the County Board acquiesced and proceeded without fully considering those objections and the gravity of the alleged omissions.
-The County Board was not bound by the hearing officer's preliminary or procedural decisions.
-As the hearing officer in these appeals advised, supra ¶ 11, the County Board could have reviewed Taxpayers' objections, reconsidered those discovery objections, and ensured that all procedural or administrative steps had been properly taken before ruling on the merits of the appeals.
-This may include, as the hearing officer advised, receiving additional briefing, conducting additional hearings, and seeking specific legal advice from the hearing officer or independent legal counsel.
+[¶ 34] The County Board in this appeal struggled with how to proceed in light of the Taxpayer's strenuous objections that Taxpayer had not been given fair opportunity to understand the valuations from the ground up.
+The hearing officer having ruled on these issues, the County Board acquiesced and proceeded without fully considering those objections.
+County Boards are not bound by preliminary decisions made by hearing officers, and Boards may review, reconsider, and must ensure that all procedural or administrative steps have been properly taken before ruling on the merits of an appeal.
+County Boards may seek additional briefing, conduct additional hearings, and seek specific legal advice from the hearing officer or legal counsel.